 The Illinois Learning Technology Purchase Program (ILTPP) is a program of the Learning Technology Center (LTC).
 The governance arrangement between the Illinois State Board of Education, the Champaign-Ford Regional Office of Education #9, and ILTPP/LTC is pursuant to the Intergovernmental Cooperation Act, 5 ILCS 220/1 et seq., and the Illinois School Code’s Cooperative Educational and Operational Programs provisions, 105 ILCS 5/3-15.14.

-Membership is open to representatives from every school district and time commitments are flexible.
-Committees are limited in size and may not have a position available; however, opportunities to volunteer occur throughout the year, and you are encouraged to apply if interested in volunteering or assisting with program activities.
+Council seats are open to representatives from every school district and time commitments are flexible.
+ILTPP members are encouraged to apply if they are interested in volunteering or assisting with program activities.

 Leadership: Tim McIlvain (Learning Technology Center)

-The ILTPP Member Committee supports ILTPP by providing insight from schools, vendors, and other Illinois organizations regarding educational technology products, services, and purchasing best practices.
-The Committee members are leaders in the educational technology and purchasing/procurement fields, serving as Technology Directors, School Business Officers or Managers, and liaisons to other Illinois organizations.
+The Council supports ILTPP by providing insight from schools, vendors, and other Illinois organizations regarding educational technology products, services, and purchasing best practices.
+The Council members are leaders in the educational technology and purchasing/procurement fields, serving as Superintendents, Principals, Technology Directors, School Business Officers or Managers, and liaisons to other Illinois organizations.